DeltaFwulf/OctoForge/Power Design/DevLog.md

 #### Conclusion
 A max current of 29.3A, a max power of 1465W given that max current, ~~and a max frequency of 161KHZ~~ makes this MOSFET suitable when paired with a MOSFET driver.
 All for the low low price of 2.

+## 06/09/23

+I've been toying around with [this paper](https://sci-hub.st/10.1080/00207217.2019.1625973) in [Falstad CircuitJS](http://falstad.com/circuit/circuitjs.html).
+You can find the file for the circuit i made [here](obsidian://open?vault=furnace-mk2&file=Power%20Design%2FResources%2FMOSFET_OCP).
+To open it just copy the text from within the file to the "import from text" option under File in CircuitJS.
+It works somewhat but trying to get it to shutoff at exactly 29.3A is difficult.
+I think experimentation should continue in a more robust simulation software - one that comes to mind is the real world.